f5devcentral/f5-professional-services/CONTRIBUTING.md

 **Security**

-Before submit your contribution, please make sure at mininum:
+Before submitting your contribution, please make sure:
-- There is no credential inside your code
+- There are no credentials inside your code
-- There is no API key inside your code
+- There are no API keys inside your code
-- There is no license key inside your code
+- There are no license keys inside your code
-- There is no reference to any internal company document, IP addresses, email
+- There are no references to any internal company document, IP addresses, or names/email addresses of individuals inside your code

 **README files**